visu21ab/computational_bias_detection/README.md

 **Results from Frame Identification**
 <img width="805" alt="Skärmavbild 2023-05-12 kl  11 17 09" src="https://github.com/visu21ab/computational_bias_detection/assets/91184444/f8c635ac-f20a-4d6c-b0c2-e072e9fd8924">

+The resulting frames from the frame identification code on the merged dataset is Humanitarian, Displacement, Violence and Political.
+The number four has been chosen since the it was considered an optimal number to have the framed seperated and not overlapping yet distinct.
+This variable can be modified to present more granular frames is that is relevant for the case.

 **Results of Semantic Similarity and Word Vectors**

 *Displacement*